Step One: Contact the Admissions Office

 Note that process time is counted from the day an application is completed, not on the day than an application is started.

 Step Six: Notification of Application Results

-In general, you can expect to receive an admissions decision within the following timeframe:
+In general you can expect to receive an admissions decision within the following time frames:

 First Semester Applicants - admission decisions commence on March 15